-Each System institution adopts a Human Capital Plan (Plan) that focuses on three broad areas: (1) assessment of workforce and performance management, (2) succession planning and (3) diversity, equity and inclusion.
+Each System institution adopts a Human Capital Plan (Plan) that focuses on assessment of workforce, performance management and succession planning, among other things.

 Assessment of Workforce and Performance Management

 Each Plan provides a description of the institution's workforce and an assessment of strengths and weaknesses within the workforce.
 Such Plans generally take into account effective strategies to evaluate the workforce, including reviewing job descriptions to make sure the skills needed are accurately defined, engaging in a performance review process to assess skills desired against skills employees have, and training to address any gaps.